How to Perform a SEO Technical Audit: The Complete Guide

 A technical SEO audit is a detailed analysis of the technical aspects of a website related to search engine optimization.
 The primary goal of a technical SEO audit is to ensure that search engines like Google are able to crawl, index, and rank pages on a website.
 This is done by regularly auditing a site to identify and fix technical issues that may be hindering its performance in search engine results pages (SERPs).
 The audit focuses on backend elements such as page speed, index status, crawlability, hreflang errors, canonical issues, and more.
 A technical SEO audit is an important part of website maintenance and can make a major difference in your website’s ranking and visibility in the SERPs.

-Why perform a SEO technical audit?
+Why perform an SEO technical audit?

 1. To identify and fix technical on-page SEO issues